CompuCell3D/PythonScriptingManual/docs/dividing_clusters.rst

 the given compartment has reached its target volume and other compartments are underpopulated, we would assign pixels to other compartments based on the closest distance criterion.
-Although this method may result in some deviation from perfect 50-50 division of compartment volume, in most cases after a few MCS cells will readjust their volume.
+Although this method may result in some deviation from perfect 50-50 division of compartment volume, the cells will typically readjust their volume after a few MCS.

    |compartments_fig_10|